Services

 Hammarby Sjøstad, Stockholm, Sweden, a sustainable neighbourhood Lucy made a research trip to as part of her visit to Stockholm to lecture for the Institute of Swedish Architects in 2012.

-To date we have curated and delivered more than 30 popular and groundbreaking exhibitions, and six international conferences.
-Lucy has scouted out and managed the participation of many original global creative talents in architecture, design, art and film in the numerous cultural events she has staged globally.
-Lucy’s most recently curated exhibition, Retrofit 23: Towards Deep Retrofit of Homes at Scale, for the Building Centre (10 May-12 October 2023) has attracted very strong attendance numbers across a wide audience.
-A number of her exhibitions – Fronteira Livre (working with the São Paulo Metro and the CAMI migrants group), Remake – We make: frameworks for social and cultural exchange (working with a fashion manufacturing workshop in Baishizhou, Shenzhen) and Dugnad Days (with the community group of Sletteløkka, Oslo) are urban social ‘acupuncture’ projects.
-While relatively small in scale they support community self-determination and enable members of a community to build a legacy of design, construction and conceptual skills.
+A number of her exhibitions, for example, Fronteira Livre (working with the SĂ£o Paulo Metro and the CAMI migrants group), Remake – We make: frameworks for social and cultural exchange (working with a fashion manufacturing workshop in Baishizhou, Shenzhen) and Dugnad Days (with the community group of Sletteløkka, Oslo) are urban social ‘acupuncture’ projects.
+While relatively small in scale these support community self-determination and enable members of a community to build a legacy of design, construction and conceptual skills.

 Urbanistas: women innovators in architecture, urban and landscape design, exhibition for Roca London Gallery curated by Lucy Bullivant, 2015.
 Exhibition and graphic designer: Julia Feix, Feix & Merlin Architects.

 Complex topics call for publications that are crisp and expressive, elegant, thought-provoking and engaging.
-We create beautifully designed illustrated publications on architecture, urban design and technology for global readership, including 4D Hyperlocal: A Cultural Tool Kit for the Open-source City, AD/Wiley, Jan/Feb 2017 (see below), Sustainable Urbanism New Directions, Qatar University, 2017 (see below), and bioTallinn, Tallinn Architecture Biennale, Estonian Centre of Architecture (2017).
+Lucy creates beautifully designed illustrated publications on architecture, urban design and technology for global readership, including 4D Hyperlocal: A Cultural Tool Kit for the Open-source City, AD/Wiley, Jan/Feb 2017 (see below), Sustainable Urbanism New Directions, Qatar University, 2017 (see below), and bioTallinn, Tallinn Architecture Biennale, Estonian Centre of Architecture (2017).

 4D Hyperlocal: A Cultural Toolkit for the Open-Source City, Guest-Edited by Lucy Bullivant, Wiley/AD, Jan/Feb 2017.